► Now the cheapest electric car on sale in the UK

 smart fortwo: verdict

 Does exactly what it says on the box.
-Electric drive is a good match for the fortwo's bustling urban character, but it's a shame the on-board technology's behind the curve, that the range is only 70-odd miles and that.
+Electric drive is a good match for the fortwo’s bustling urban character, but it’s a shame the on-board technology’s behind the curve, and the range is only 70-odd miles.
 Even if it is the cheapest electric car available in the UK, it still seems somewhat pricey for what it offers.
 The Skoda Citigo-e iV is hardly any more expensive and comes with rear doors and seats, a better claimed 160-mile battery range and a less roly-poly drive.
 We’d try and catch that instead, before they sell out.